THE B. JOHN GARRICK INSTITUTE FOR THE RISK SCIENCES

 - publish research reports dedicated to fundamental research on theoretical foundations and applications of risk management,

-- conduct a distinguished lecture series in risk, reliability, and safety, inviting prominent policy makers, researchers, and industry leaders
+- distinguished lecture series in risk, reliability, and safety, inviting prominent policy makers, researchers, and industry leaders

-- develop student fellowship programs through industrial affiliates and government agencies.
+- student fellowship programs through industrial affiliates and government agencies.